varunaditya27/GlideShot/docs/levels.md

 No per-level geometry variation occurs beyond hole position & par values.

+Rest detection thresholds and aim assist visuals are global systems and do not alter the JSON level schema; adding levels requires no changes to those mechanics.

 ## Adding a New Level (Current Process)

 1. Create `public/levels/level-4.json` with same schema.